ELEVATE-Project/documents/src/docusaurus/docs/key-capabilities.md

 * <a href="/notificationservice/settingup-notificationservice" target="_self">Notification Service</a>.
 * <a href="/schedulerservice/settingup-schedulerservice" target="_self">Scheduler Service</a>.

-The <PartialExample mentored />  building block can be deployed as a stand-alone capability or used in conjunction with other learning and development management solutions.
+The <PartialExample mentored />  building block can be deployed as a standalone capability or used in conjunction with other learning and development management solutions.

 An instance of <PartialExample mentored /> (sandbox solution) is created to demonstrate some of the capabilities.
 This document provides the <a href="using-the-application">user guide</a> for the reference solution (<PartialExample mentored />).